 Registered Charity No. 1158790

-We are not in a position to open on 4th July and the Trustees are currently in discussions regarding a potential re-opening date.
+We will be in a position to reopen soon, and the Trustees are currently in discussions regarding a definite re-opening date.

-In the meantime work is going on in the background to improve facilities for our visitors and we very much look forward to welcoming you back as soon as possible.
+In the meantime, work is going on in the background to improve facilities and exhibits for our visitors and we very much look forward to welcoming you back as soon as possible.

 Were you in Seaford on V.E.
 Day?
 If you were, we would love you to send us your memories and any photos for us to keep in our archives for researchers in order to expand our knowledge of Seaford in those days.